LeonGuertler/SuperTinyLanguageModels/README.md

 - for model generators in evals, make sure they have a proper interface [bobby]
 - change the generators to accept custom default values on initialization [bobby]
+- add ffn methods [bobby]

-- fix how pad tokens are handled
+- fix how pad tokens are handled (i.e. pass the actual pad token id)
 - use the proper padding token in the collate_fn

 - double-check byte-level metric calculations
 - fix the huggingface model loading!
 Maybe seperate this from the main code or something

-- add the attention mask tracking back in
+- add the attention weight tracking back in

-- add ffn methods [bobby]

 - add idea list to readme
 - add tutorial to read-me (maybe the global dynamic tokenization)

-- fix the loading for classification datasets (PRM800K)
-- simplify the prepare structure a bit

 # Super Tiny Language Models